MustafaJunaidi/CartZone/README.md

 # CartZone
-CartZone is an e-commerce website with an interactive interface for the Graduate project in the Hashemite University the CIS department.
+CartZone is an e-commerce website for the Hashemite University's graduate project.